 Breast milk is also changeable during a period of hours when an infant is feeding from the breast.
 Research published in The Journal of Human Lactation posited that the protein density of the milk changes based on hunger triggers detected in irregular feeding patterns, seeking to attend to the baby's needs by providing more satiating food at subsequent feedings.

 Breast milk changes again as the baby begins taking in solid food in addition to the breast milk.
 A study published in The American Journal of Clinical Nutrition found that the lipid content as well as sugars and proteins shifted once the children began receiving supplementary nutrition.
 The breast milk becomes quite dynamic — reacting to quality of diet and perceived needs based on the mechanisms of response in the mammary tissue.
-Does this still happen when a woman pumps exclusively, though?

 However, we know that your body knows how long you were pregnant, and for how long you've been nursing because of the fatty content of the milk.
 The milk has more fats and proteins — pumped or expressed — in the case of preterm delivery, suggesting that while it might not have all of the shifts in enzymatic qualities of breast milk straight from breast to baby, it does shift in nutrient composition with time, according to a study in Early Human Development.

 In the end, you have to do what works for you and your baby.
 Breast milk is amazing stuff, regardless of delivery.
 The way you feed your child is far less important than the fact that your child is fed.